When Was Katie Holmes With Tom Cruise?

 In the world of Hollywood, celebrity relationships often capture the attention of fans and media alike.
 One such high-profile romance was between Katie Holmes and Tom Cruise.
 Their relationship, which began in 2005, was a whirlwind affair that captivated the public for several years.

+Katie Holmes, an American actress, first caught the eye of Tom Cruise, a renowned actor, in early 2005.
+The couple quickly became the talk of the town, with their red carpet appearances and public displays of affection.
+Their relationship progressed rapidly, and just two months after they started dating, Cruise famously declared his love for Holmes jumping on Oprah Winfrey’s couch during an interview.

+The couple’s courtship was not without controversy.
+Cruise, a prominent member of the Church of Scientology, introduced Holmes to his religion, which raised eyebrows and sparked speculation about her involvement in the organization.
+Despite the scrutiny, the couple seemed deeply in love and even announced their engagement in June 2005.

-After a whirlwind courtship, Tom Cruise proposed to Katie Holmes in June 2005, just two months after they began dating.
-The couple tied the knot in a lavish ceremony held at a castle in Italy in November 2006.
-They welcomed their daughter, Suri Cruise, in April 2006, completing their picture-perfect family.
+On November 18, 2006, Holmes and Cruise tied the knot in a lavish ceremony held at a castle in Italy.
+The event was attended numerous A-list celebrities and was widely covered the media.
+The couple’s union resulted in the birth of their daughter, Suri Cruise, in April 2006.

+However, as quickly as their relationship had blossomed, it began to unravel.
+In June 2012, just six years after their wedding, Holmes filed for divorce from Cruise.
+The split came as a shock to many, and rumors swirled about the reasons behind their separation.
+While the exact details remain private, it is believed that differences in their beliefs and lifestyles played a significant role in their decision to part ways.

 Q: When did Katie Holmes and Tom Cruise get married?